Collins Radio Company

 fail.
 The bypass capacitors are usually paper dielectric types that

-should be replaced in early versions (some a tub mounts.)
+should be replaced in early versions (some are tub mounts.)

-The filter capacitor assembly plugs into an octal socket.
+The filter capacitor assembly plugs into an octal socket (except for the 51J-1.)
 These are dual electrolytic capacitors with 25uf per section used in the 51J-1 and 51J-2 receivers.
 The R-388 and 51J-4 use either 35uf per section or 40uf per section depending on if the capacitor was ever replaced.
 Working voltage is usually 450vdc on all types.
 These are very reliable, well-sealed capacitors that seldom fail.
 Check for leakage current before powering up the receiver.
 Capacitors that haven't had voltage applied for decades should be reformed.
 Leakage current on a reformed electrolytic should be less than 100 uA at full working voltage.
+There are also a couple of tub mount electrolytic capacitors used that should be checked carefully.

 Resistors are generally Allen Bradley JAN-types that are extremely stable and never seem to drift in value.